cybertraining-dsc/cybertraining-dsc.github.io-v1/content/en/courses/society/_index.md

 ### Using Google CoLab and Jupyter notebooks

--   For questions on software please mail [Fugang Wang](mailto:KevinWangfg@gmail.com)
+-   For questions on software, please mail [Fugang Wang](mailto:KevinWangfg@gmail.com)

     -   Fugang can also give you help on python including introductory